roguesherlock/blog-2020/src/pages/mental-models/index.md

 #### 80/20 Rule
-Vifredo Pareto observed that small amount of some phenomenon causes disproportionately large effect.
+Vifredo Pareto observed that a small amount of some phenomenon causes disproportionately large effects.

 *Corollary*: 20% of the effort can give you 80% of the result.